w3c/media-capabilities/explainer.md

 A Web API exposing spatial rendering is necessary for the following reasons:

 *   Because spatial audio is not a codec per se, a client's ability to decode a statial-compatible mime type does not necessitate support for rendering spatial audio.
 *   WebAudio's maxChannelCount API cannot be used to discern support for spatial audio, because formats like Dolby Atmos supports two-channel headphones in addition to N-channel speaker systems.
 *   Serving content with spatial audio to clients that can decode but not render it results in wasted bandwidth and potentially lower quality user experience.

+Spatial rendering is exposed as a boolean included in AudioConfiugration, which can be used to query *MediaCapabilities.decodingInfo()*.

 ### Example